Shreya-Verma/Weather-App-Repository/README.md

 6. current.component.js : Shows up the current weather of the default city.
 7. forecast.component.js : shows up the forecast data for 5 days.

-#Testing
-# Install Karma:
+# Testing
 npm install karma --save-dev

-Install plugins that your project needs: npm install karma-jasmine karma-chrome-launcher --save-dev
+npm install karma-jasmine karma-chrome-launcher --save-dev

-#PS
+# PS
 Change the envConfig file to match your API_KEY for the Weather API